 Geronimo, FRB, Barter, PJ, Rye, KA, Heather, AK, Shearston, KD & Rodgers, KJ 2016, 'Plaque stabilizing effects of apolipoprotein A-IV', ATHEROSCLEROSIS, vol. 251, pp. 39-46.View/Download from: Publisher's site

-Reyna Zeballos, JL, Meier, P, Geronimo, F & Rodgers, K 2016, 'Implementing Digital Media Presentations as Assessment Tools for Pharmacology Students', American Journal of Educational Research, vol. 4, no. 14, pp. 983-991.View/Download from: UTS OPUS or Publisher's site
+Reyna Zeballos, JL, Meier, P, Geronimo, F & Rodgers, K 2016, 'Implementing Digital Media Presentations as Assessment Tools for Pharmacology Students', American Journal of Educational Research, vol. 4, no. 14, pp. 983-991.View/Download from: Publisher's site

 At the Faculty of Science we introduced the use of digital presentations as assessment tools for

 third-year pharmacology students.
 A cohort of 167 students self-allocated into groups of four and were assigned a

 topic related to the pharmacology lecture material.
 A one-hour lecture was delivered to discuss digital media

 principles (visual design, video composition, multimedia learning principles, etc.) and how to apply these to create

 digital media projects.
 During practical classes, students developed a storyboard and received feedback and technical

 advice from tutors.
 Towards the end of the semester, students uploaded their preliminary presentations to a YouTube